 The Rongai 9 Day trip follows the same route as the Rongai 8 Day trip except that there is an additional acclimatization day on Day 5.
 The route begins in Moshi when you arrive on day 1 at Stella Maris Lodge.
 The climb begins at the remote, northern side of Kilimanjaro, near the Kenyan border.
 We hike through a true wilderness area towards the jagged Mawenzi Peak, then cross a barren desert saddle, before climbing up Kibo’s eastern crater wall.

 The Rongai route is a more gradual ascent, and is therefore preferred by those with little or no backpacking experience, but is equally enjoyable for even the most hardened trekkers.
 As mentioned above, an additional acclimatization day on Day 5 is added.
 During this day, we will do additional acclimatization hikes around and up to the saddle towards Camel’s Back.

 Our trips begin and end at Stella Maris Lodge in Moshi.
 Clients may arrive at any time on day one.
-There is a pre-trip meeting at 6:00pm and the included dinner is served afterward.
+There is a pre-trip meeting at 6:00 PM.
 Private transfers from Kilimanjaro International Airport (JRO) to Stella Maris Lodge can be arranged.

 Elevation and Mileage

 - Distance (Miles)

 Arrive anytime at your lodge in Moshi, Tanzania.
 With prior arrangement, airport pickup and private transfers to you lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
 We will gather in the evening for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.